Zkitszo/network-analysis-commands-tools/README.md

 ## Nzyme Specific
 > Detais and findings as a user setting up Nzyme for the first time directed at those starting with limitted network experiene.
 You have no choice but to learn.

+## Setting Up PostgrSQL
+I faced a fare bit of chgallenges with this- Hopefully this lets you glide past with out any yourself-

+> [!IMPORTANT]
+> This may be a problematiuc section for less experienced individuals- The documentation lumps the settup into one code bloc- They infact are required to be split up into their oun, individual step, one command at a time, confirming the command's outcome along the way.

+> [!CAUTION]
+> Care and attention are required with this step- very important it is done, and correctly.
+Since everything is lumpewd into one code block, you must only run the command.
+Eerything else is just how it'll loo  once completted.
+Ex: postgres=# CREATE USER nzyme WITH ENCRYPTED PASSWORD 'YOUR_PASSWORD_HERE';
+CREATE ROLE the first postgres=# is just refrencing path and will already be onscreen- Similar the second CREATE ROLE at the end- That is the outcome of the command provided once the command has run-  The correct command here is CREATE USER nzyme WITH ENCRYPTED PASSWORD 'youhavechangedthistoyourpassword';- Following that the command loos like postgres=# GRANT ALL PRIVILEGES ON DATABASE nzyme TO nzyme; GRANT but, the only part you are actually running are GRANT ALL PRIVILEGES ON DATABASE nzyme TO nzyme;- Copying thast whole bloc will not work/ doing it any other way will fail.

+> [!WARNING]
+> Running the command sudo -u postgres psql returns an error could not change directory to "/home/node000": Permission denied psql (15.14 (Debian 15.14-0+deb12u1)) Type "help" for help.
+Though, anyone observant wil notice path change to postgres=# which means it wored regardless and you can carry on to the net command.

+> [!IMPORTANT]
+> After this part postgres=# \c nzyme You are now connected to database "nzyme" as user "postgres". nzyme=# GRANT CREATE ON SCHEMA public TO nzyme the actual path will show as nzyme=# where in the documentation it remains as postgres=#- The change to nzyme=# is correct.

+The code block for the setup of postgsql should be broken out into seperate commands-

+> sudo -u postgres psql
+> CREATE DATABASE nzyme;
+> CREATE USER nzyme WITH ENCRYPTED PASSWORD 'password';
+> GRANT ALL PRIVILEGES ON DATABASE nzyme TO nzyme;

+Note path change- differrent from documentation- yet correct- from postgres=# to nzyme=#- no worries, carry on.

+> \c nzyme

+...

+postgres=# CREATE DATABASE nzyme;
+CREATE DATABASE
+postgres=# CREATE USER nzyme WITH ENCRYPTED PASSWORD 'YOUR_PASSWORD_HERE';
+CREATE ROLE
+postgres=# GRANT ALL PRIVILEGES ON DATABASE nzyme TO nzyme;
+GRANT
+postgres=# \c nzyme
+postgres=# GRANT CREATE ON SCHEMA public TO nzyme;
+GRANT
+postgres=# \q

 ## Nzyme Node & Tap Files